litchipi/website/data/blog/rust/containers_in_rust/part2.md

 ```

 ## Setting up logging
 Loggers have to be initialized with a level of verbosity.
-This will define whether to display
-debug messages, or only errors, or nothing at all.
+This will define whether to display debug messages, or only errors, or nothing at all.

-On our case, we want it to display normal information by default, and increase verbosity to
+In our case, we want it to display normal information by default, and increase verbosity to
 debug messages when the `--debug` flag is passed through the commandline.

 Let's initialize our logger in `src/cli.rs`: